CSI-Ezequiel-Ramirez/CSI-Python-2021/Modules/Module4/Module4.md

         print('This message has a syntax error!")
         print(Churrigueresco)

- - Answer:
+ - Answer: The code is not written correctly.
+The correct code would be:
+        print("This message has a syntax error!")

 Evaluate the following code.
 Is the code written correctly?
 What would be the correct code?
         someNumber=360
         print(' The Number is someNumber ')
 Expected:  The Number is 360

- - Answer:
+ - Answer: The code is not written correctly.
+The correct code would be: someNumber = 360 print(f"The number is {someNumber}")

 Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
 The function may do anything you chose but the function name and parameter names must be representative of what they are.

  - Answer:
+ student:str = "Ezequiel Ramirez"
+ time:str = "12:31 AM"

+ Pain = f"{student} is finishing his homework at {time}"

+ print(Pain)

 Refer to this documentation webpage and google for the exercises below: https://www.w3schools.com/python/python_ref_string.asp

 How do you find the length of a string?
+You can find the length of a string by using the function len().

-Which code returns the length of the string s0:
+Which code returns the length of the string s0: len("s0")

 s0 = "What is my length?
 Store it as a number in a variable."

- - Answer:
+ - Answer: Length = len("s0")

 How do you create a substring in python?
 Create a substring of s1 containing only my name.
 Store it in a variable called ss1.